China's Xi pledges support for Cuba on 'fundamental interests' - ExBulletin

 After the collapse of the Soviet Union, China and Cuba grew closer, just as China and Russia gradually established warmer ties, largely in opposition to the US-led liberal democratic world order.
 United.

-In the Chinese press release, Diaz-Canel said that his visit shows that we attach great importance and great attention to the relations of friendship and cooperation between Cuba and China.
+In the Chinese press release, Diaz-Canel was quoted as saying that his visit shows that we attach great importance and attention to friendly and cooperative relations between Cuba and China. »

-Cuba highly recognizes Xi’s practical and theoretical contributions and we believe this is a real encouragement for all progressive forces in the world, he said.
+Cuba highly recognizes “the practical and theoretical contributions of Xi and we believe that this is a real encouragement for all progressive forces in the world”, he said.

-China is Cuba’s second largest trading partner after Colombia, a major oil producer, and has supplied the islands with buses, locomotives and other equipment to upgrade their dilapidated infrastructure.
+China is Cuba’s second largest trading partner after major oil producer Colombia, and has provided buses, locomotives and other equipment to help the island upgrade its dilapidated infrastructure.
 Chinese companies have also invested in mining in Cuba, but on a limited scale.

 |